Melenie Mahinamalamalama Eleneke

-Melenie Mahinamalamalama Eleneke (December 25, 1959 – September 9, 2013) was a transgender rights activist of the Transgender, Gender Variant, and Intersex Justice Project (TGIJP) in San Francisco, hula dancer and spiritual healer.
+Melenie Mahinamalamalama Eleneke (December 25, 1959 – September 9, 2013) was an American transgender rights activist of the Transgender, Gender Variant, and Intersex Justice Project (TGIJP) in San Francisco, hula dancer and spiritual healer.

-Personal life
+Early life and education

-Eleneke was born December 25, 1959, in Honolulu, Hawai’i, the youngest child of Jerett Kalani Eleneke and Alene Ku’ukama’aloha Parker Eleneke-Pa’s five children.
+Eleneke was born December 25, 1959, in Honolulu, Hawai’i.
+She was the youngest child of Jerett Kalani Eleneke and Alene Ku’ukama’aloha Parker Eleneke-Pa’s five children.
 Her siblings are Shalei, Wayne, Paul, and Charles Eleneke and Char Thompson.

-She transitioned while attending Kailua High School in Honolulu, where she graduated in 1977.
+She attended Kailua High School in Honolulu and graduated in 1977.
+She transitioned while in high school.

 She studied Social Justice at San Francisco State University.